 |B physics is the study of the 'b' or 'beauty' quark.
 This heavy quark has fascinating properties, such as the phenomenon of 'flavour oscillations' by which it can change into its own anti-quark.
 Studying these enables us to distinguish between matter and anti-matter via the related phenomenon of CP violation.
 Further studies could allow us to detect the presence of new forces beyond the Standard Model of particle physics.
-At Warwick we are playing a leading role in measurements of the angle of the Unitary triangle and in measurements of rare b-hadron decays.
-A description of a possible projects in these areas can be found here and here.|
+At Warwick we are playing a leading role in measurements of the angle of the Unitary triangle, in measurements of rare b-hadron decays and in precision tests of the electroweak sector of the SM.
+A description of a possible projects in these areas can be found here.

-Postgraduate TrainingNew Ph D stduents will take part in taught courses on particle physics, detector device physics, statistics and computing best-practice organised through the Midlands Physics Alliance Graduate School.
+New Ph D students will take part in taught courses on particle physics, detector device physics, statistics and computing best-practice organised through the Midlands Physics Alliance Graduate School.

 Students will also have the opportunity to take part in teaching as assistants in undergraduate labs or problem classes.